Looking for snacks to tide you over, or a real meal? Check out all the options in and near the hotel!

-Stop by our hospitality suite (in rooms 226 and 227) for a light snack, soda, water, or other simple refreshments – all included in your registration!
+Stop by our hospitality suite (in rooms 226 and 227) for a light snack, soda, water, coffee, or other simple refreshments – all included in your registration!
 Great for a short break between programming items, or a chance to decompress and chat with other friendly Pagans.

 Local food options: